Freshers: Preparing to study Computer Science (October 2016 Entry)

 Note that the starred options have entry requirements specified on their linked pages.
 Others may have recommended or desirable backgrounds - please check the option you are interested in carefully.

-The majority of our students take the Physics option, which is similar in teaching style and workload to the Computer Science papers.
+The majority of the 50% students take the Physics option, which is similar in teaching style and workload to the Computer Science papers.
 By way of contrast, the Psychology option is more essay-based with fewer lectures and would suit an interested student with good language skills who is willing to study independently.

 The most important preparation is to build up a broad background understanding of issues in computer science.
 There are a range of useful books.
 An excellent informal collection of accessible and relevant articles is: